Fox Meadows Wind

 Shadow Flicker

 Shadow flicker can occur at certain times of the year when the sun passes behind a turbine’s moving blades, casting a shadow seen through a window.
-Similar to noise impacts, ABO Wind retained a third-party consultant to evaluate shadow flicker from the Project to nearby residences.
+Similar to noise impacts, FMWI retained a third-party consultant to evaluate shadow flicker from the Project to nearby residences.
 The study is ongoing, and results will be shared with the public prior to the second Open House.

 Historical Resources

-ABO Wind will consult with Alberta Culture, Multiculturalism and Status of Women and look to receive clearance for the Project under the provincial Historical Resources Act.
+FMWI will consult with Alberta Culture, Multiculturalism and Status of Women and look to receive clearance for the Project under the provincial Historical Resources Act.

 Regulatory Process